wilds/angular-schema-form-dynamic-select/README.md

 * list items are fetched by a user-specified callback.
 The user implements the calling mechanism.
 * the callback receive the form options as a parameter and returns an array of list items(see the static strapselect)
 * asyncCallback implementations returns the data through a HttpPromise.

-* *TIP: if you need to intercept and change the server response before passing it on to the add-on, use the [transformResponse function](https://docs.angularjs.org/api/ng/service/$http#Transforming%20Requests%20and%20Responses).*
+*TIP: in an asyncCallback, you need to intercept and change an async server response before passing it on to the add-on, use the [transformResponse function](https://docs.angularjs.org/api/ng/service/$http#Transforming%20Requests%20and%20Responses).*

 ### httpGet and httpPost

 * list items are fetched using a built in async http mechanism, so that the user doesn't have to implement that.